MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 ## Function Declarations

 All functions should be declared before they are used.
-Inner functions should follow the var statement.
+Inner functions should follow the let statement.
 This helps make it clear what variables are included in its scope.

 There should be no space between the name of a function and the ( (left parenthesis) of its parameter list.
 There should be one space between the ) (right parenthesis) and the { (left curly brace) that begins the statement body.
 The body itself is indented four spaces.
 The } (right curly brace) is aligned with the line containing the beginning of the declaration of the function.